NASA astronaut and 2 Russian cosmonauts return to Earth

-MOSCOW (AP) — Three astronauts from the International Space Station have successfully landed in the steppes of Kazakhstan — two from Russia and one from the United States.
+MOSCOW (AP) — Three astronauts from the International Space Station —two from Russia and one from the United States — have successfully landed in the steppes of Kazakhstan.

 NASA astronaut Shane Kimbrough and Russia’s Sergei Ryzhikov and Andrei Borisenko touched down at 5:20 p.m. local time Monday after spending 173 days in space.